Institution: Northern Michigan University

 1. Describe this Action Project's goal in 100 words or fewer.

 Ten years ago, NMU initiated the Teaching, Learning and Communication (TLC) Initiative.
-To achieve the goals of this initiative, the university implemented a mobile device program that provided NMU students and faculty with a standard set of hardware and software tools.
-One goal of the TLC initiative was to create a learning environment that: a) embraced technology to enhance student access, b) promoted the development of independent learners, and c) encouraged greater student-faculty communication and collaboration.
-This Action Project will articulate a process to evaluate this goal on an ongoing basis, and will use this process to assess progress towards the goal at this time.
+To achieve the goals of this initiative, the university implemented a mobile device program that provided NMU students and faculty with a mobile device.
+One of the “Framing Themes” of NMU’s Strategic Plan, the Road Map to 2015, is Information Technologies.
+This theme suggests that our mobile culture has placed NMU “…far ahead of and distinct from our competitors….increas(ing) both the capacity and the quality of NMU”.
+This Action Project will articulate a process to evaluate if the TLC program has increased the capacity and quality of the NMU student body, and it will use this process to assess if this goal has been reached at this time.

 2. Describe briefly your institution's reasons for taking on this Action Project now -- why the project and its goals are high among your current priorities.

 The NMU TLC initiative has been in place for 10 years, and it has become a point of pride for NMU and a part of our culture.
 When our AQIP Quality Checkup Visitors came to campus in March of 2009, they were very impressed with the program, but repeatedly asked if we had conducted an outcomes assessment of the initiative.
-While we have conducted some student satisfaction measures regarding the success of the program, we have not developed an ongoing evaluation process to gauge its success, nor have we conducted a comprehensive program review of the impact of the program on student learning.
-This project will both define an evaluation process that can be used for the TLC initiative in the future and can be adapted for use in other university-wide initiatives, and it will also provide the university with data to determine if the outcomes of the program support this initial goal.
+While we have conducted some student satisfaction measures of the success of the program, we have not developed an ongoing evaluation process to gauge its success, nor have we conducted a comprehensive program review of the impact of the program on student recruitment.
+This project will both define that evaluation process and then use it to assess the impact of the TLC initiative on student recruitment at this time.

 3. List the organizational areas -- institutional departments, programs, divisions, or units -- most affected by or involved in this Action Project.